BYLAWS of the Pacific Northwest Chapter, Incorporated

 Section 1.
 Officers and Terms of Office

-A. The elective officers of the Chapter shall be the Chair, Chair-Elect, Recording Secretary, Membership Secretary, Treasurer, Immediate Past Chair, Chapter Representative to the MLA Chapter Council, and Alternate Chapter Representative.
+A. The elective officers of the Chapter shall be the Chair, Chair-Elect, Immediate Past Chair, Recording Secretary, Membership Secretary, Treasurer, Treasurer-Elect, Immediate Past Treasurer, Chapter Representative to the MLA Chapter Council, and Alternate Chapter Representative.

 B. The Chair-Elect shall serve one year in that capacity, one year as Chair, and one year as Immediate Past Chair.
 The Recording Secretary shall serve for one year.
-The Membership Secretary, Treasurer Chapter Representative, and Alternate Chapter Representative shall each serve for three years.
+The Treasurer-Elect shall serve one year in that capacity, one year as Treasurer and one year as Immediate Past Treasurer.
+The Treasurer-Elect shall serve for one year in a non-voting role, and shall serve the next year as the Treasurer with a vote on the Executive Board.
+The Membership Secretary, Chapter Representative, and Alternate Chapter Representative shall each serve for three years.

 Section 2.
 Duties